pingcap/docs-cn/system-variables.md

 - Scope: GLOBAL
 - Default value: `600`
 - Range: `[-1, 9223372036854775807]`
+- Unit: Seconds
 - This variable is used to limit the maximum execution time of each execution plan in the baseline evolution feature.
-The unit is second.

 ### tidb_evolve_plan_task_start_time <span class="version-mark">New in v4.0</span>